Thom McGinty: Life and career

+On the subject of posing in the street, McGinty stated in an Out magazine interview in 1988: "It does have its drawbacks.
+Some people treat you as if you really were inhuman.
+Apart from kicking, punching, burning and other unprintable things they might do to you, people stand there discussing the hairs in your nose, the pimple protruding through the make-up or whether the beer belly is a cushion or an advanced pregnancy.
+You wouldn't want to be vain in this occupation but masochistic tendencies would help.
+I now operate with a minder."

+He was charged with breach of the peace and with wearing a costume which could offend public decency, on 15 June 1991, for a street performance in which he wore nothing but a skimpy loin cloth that failed to cover his buttocks.
+McGinty called himself a "stillness artist" and "a human statue".

 His first public performances in Dublin were as the "Dandelion Clown" at the Dandelion Market, a former bohemian market on St. Stephen's Green.
 During the 1980s and early 1990s, he became well-known and popular for performances on Grafton Street where he worked as a mime artist or otherwise performed in costume, to advertise the Diceman shop.
 When that went out of business, he was hired to advertise various other establishments, including Bewley's café, and he also promoted political causes through his work such as gay rights, the Birmingham Six, and human rights in Tibet.
 He lived for a time in the early 1980s in Baile Éamon behind Spiddal in County Galway where he formed The Dandelion Theatre Company.

 In 1989, he appeared in the Gate Theatre production of Oscar Wilde's Salome, directed by Steven Berkoff, which transferred to the Edinburgh Festival and then to South Carolina.
 McGinty performed in The Maids by Jean Genet, and worked also in France, Holland, Germany, Russia, Spain, and Switzerland.
 He acted in two films, The Metal Man (1989) and Corkscrew (1990).
 He was a guest, twice, on the television chat programme, The Late Late Show, in the mid-1980s and again in 1994.